Technogeezer50/24H2_esd2iso/README.md

 installation ISO.

 It was born out of necessity for users of VMware Fusion on Apple Silicon Macs.
-Windows 11 24H2 broke Fusion's routines to "Download Windows from Microsoft".
-Another way had to be found to easily download Windows until VMware fixes their bugs.
+Windows 11 24H2 broke Fusion's routines to "Get Windows from Microsoft".
+Another way had to be found to easily download Windows until VMware fixes the issue.

 So... here's the other way.

-## What's the difference between 24H2_esd2iso and w11arm_esd2iso?

-Both have some similar heritage (and needs for their existence).
-The big differences are:

-* 24H2_esd2iso only requires the installation of VMware Fusion. w11arm_esd2iso requires several open source utilities to be installed.
-* 24h2_esd2iso injects the VMware vmxnet3 virtual network driver into the Windows installation ISO (which makes it easier to go through the Windows OOBE setup as a network will be found). w11arm_esd2iso does not install any of the VMware drivers, so network drivers must be installed manually during the Windows Setup process.
-* 24H2_esd2iso only works on Apple Silicon Macs. w11arm_esd2iso works on Macs and Linux (both Intel and ARM architectures).

 ## Prerequisites